Texas Chili

-There's nothing better on a cold night than a big bowl of Texas Chili!
-In fact, Chili is The Official State Dish of Texas and the secret ingredient is what makes this The Best Texas Chili Recipe ever!
+There’s nothing better than a big bowl of homemade authentic Texas Chili!
+In fact, chili is The Official State Dish of Texas and the secret ingredient in this recipe is what makes this Texas chili one of The Best Chili recipes!
+Make it as spicy or mild as you like!

-All joking aside, this is one of my top 10 recipes.
-I had a woman from California tell me it was her "go-to-chili-recipe" for which I am grateful.
+This Texas chili recipe is one of my top 10 recipes.
+I had a woman from California tell me it was her “go-to-chili-recipe” for which I am grateful.

 Did you know that Chili has been the Official State Dish of Texas since 1977?
 Yep!
 Then Governor Dolph Briscoe proclaimed that “a bowl of red” was worthy of this title.